ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 This should roughly read as Thomas having equipped the metal key.

 Lastly, check the box beside the second condition.
-This will make the key dissappear from the locked dungeon, since Thomas has already equipped it.
+This will make the key disappear from the locked dungeon, since Thomas has already equipped it.

-2.***Leave dungeon*** - This rule requires two Conditions:
+2. ***Leave dungeon*** - This rule requires two Conditions:

     - Locked: Thomas (Element) is in the dungeon (trapped).
     - Equip: Metal key (Element) Thomas (Element).